sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/js-foreach/README.md

 })
 ```

-These are called arrow functions, also called fat arrow functions or lambdas.
+The function that was given to `.forEach` is called an arrow function.
+These are also called fat arrow functions or lambdas.
 You could also write the above example like this:

 ```js
 [1, 2, 3].forEach(function(number){